-[TL - The old me, TR - 'Whinnie', BL - my human hair wig, BR - my buzz cut]
+[Top Left - The old me, Top Right - 'Whinnie', Bottom Left - my human hair wig, Bottom Right - my buzz cut]

 Once treatment ended I began to religiously massage Pukka Castor Oil into my eyebrows and gently across my lash line every single night before bed to help encourage regrowth.

 High in vitamin E it is packed full of essential unsaturated fatty acids like omega 6 which stimulate blood circulation on the surface of the skin, giving hair growth a boost.